searchingforvindication/searchingforvindication.github.com/_posts/2013-03-18-Coast-Guard-Life-Saving-Station-Conclusion.md

 layout: post
 title: "Coast Guard Life Saving Station Conclusion"
 tagline: ""
-description: "Conclusions about the official log books from the Coast Guard Life Saving Station at Louisville (Also known as The Louisville or The Mayor Andrew Broaddus." category : tags : [bridge]
+description: "Conclusions about the official log books from the Coast Guard Life Saving Station at Louisville (Also known as The Louisville or The Mayor Andrew Broaddus.)" category : tags : [bridge]
 ---